pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 5. Under the Gamepad section, in the Device dropdown menu, select "Speakers (Steam Streaming Speakers)".

 ## Starting a Game.
+The goal is to put the GamePad window into the monitor your Steam Deck is streaming, while the main Cemu window goes to the host's primary monitor.

 1. Start Moonlight on your Steam Deck, and either:
     - Pick the Cemu app if you set up the Cemu shortcut in Apollo earlier.
 This should start a stream and start Cemu at the same time, and possibly start a second virtual monitor.
     - Pick the Virtual Desktop app if you did not set up the Cemu app in Apollo, and don't have a second physical monitor.
 This will create a virtual second monitor.